-This Environmental Assessment (EA) has been prepared for the Nobles Grade 3-D (NG3-D) seismic survey proposed to be conducted within Big Cypress National Preserve (Preserve) under the jurisdiction of the National Park Service (NPS) and the U.S. Department of the Interior (USDOI).
-This EA has been prepared in accordance with the National Environmental Policy Act (NEPA) (42 U.S. Code (USC) § 4332) and implementing regulations (40 Code of Federal Regulations (CFR) §§ 1500-1508), USDOI NEPA regulations at 43 CFR 46, NPS Director's Order 12: Conservation Planning.
-Environmental Impact Analysis, and Decision-Making (NPS 2011a), and the NPS NEPA Handbook (NPS 2015).
+This Environmental Assessment (EA) has been prepared to consider approval for the Nobles Grade 3-D (NG3-D) seismic survey proposed by Burnett Oil Company, Incorporated (BOCI), to be conducted within Big Cypress National Preserve (Preserve) under the jurisdiction of the National Park Service (NPS) and the U.S. Department of the Interior (USDOI).
+This EA has been prepared in accordance with the National Environmental Policy Act (NEPA) (42 U.S. Code (USC) § 4332) and implementing regulations (40 Code of Federal Regulations (CFR) §§ 1500-1508), USDOI NEPA regulations at 43 CFR 46, NPS Director's Order 12: Conservation Planning, Environmental Impact Analysis, and Decision-Making (NPS 2011a), and the NPS NEPA Handbook (NPS 2001, $2015b)^{1}$.